bradleygichuru/Game-of-life/README.md

 # Game-of-Life
-john conway's game of life written in js
+john conway's game of life written in p5.js
-Written in p5.js